What Are Disparities in Healthcare?

 See the facts:

-These graphs show that African Americans and Hispanic Americans have a higher incidence of myeloma and higher mortality rates from the disease.
-In fact, mortality rates are about twice as high in Black people as in white people.3
+The graphs below show that African Americans and Hispanic Americans have a higher incidence of myeloma and higher mortality rates from the disease.
+In fact, mortality rates are about twice as high in Black people as in white people.4

 Myeloma Incidence: By the Numbers